killerbee13/TIS-100-CXX/README.md

-By default, it will run the simulation and if it passes, it will print "validation successful" and a score, in the format cycles/nodes/instructions/flags, where flags may be a for achievement, c for cheat, i.e. a solution which does not pass all random tests, and z for a solution which failed all random tests run.
-(Note that the status of /z is currently not consensus in the community.)
+By default, it will run the simulation and if it passes, it will print "validation successful" and a score, in the format `cycles/nodes/instructions/flags`, where flags may be `a` for achievement, `c` for cheat, i.e. a solution which does not pass all random tests, and `z` for a solution that passes < 5% of the random tests (meaning that it made no real effort to pass any).

 If it does not pass, it will instead print the inputs and outputs (expected and received) for the failed test, then "validation failed" with some more information, and finally a score in which the cycles count is replaced by `-` to denote a failure.
-The return value is 0 on a validation, including a cheated solution, 1 on a validation failure, and 2 on an exception.
+The return value is `0` on a validation, including a cheated solution, `1` on a validation failure, and `2` on an exception.

 The most useful options are:
 - `--limit N`: set the timeout limit for the simulation.
 Default 100500 (enough